-Turnover is leadership and staff turnover has delayed the process of assessing and making revisions to the agency's Enterise Risk Management Program.
+Leadership is currently assessing and making revisions to the agency's Enterprise Risk Management Program.
 The objective is to gain increased efficiency/effectiveness of operations, and financial reporting by continuing to identify and mitigate risk through internal controls.

 ACKNOWLEDGMENTS

 Thank you for your interest in AFRH.
 This annual report was produced with the energies and talents of the AFRH staff.
 To the dedicated staff of the AFRH, our sincere thanks.